Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 5675.0 1

-There are only 5 different values, and one of them appears more than 95% of the time.
+There are a small number different values, and one of them appears more than 95% of the time.
 When we compute a 90% confidence interval, this value is both the 5th and the 95th percentile.

-Bootstrapping works well for most distributions and most statistics; the one thing it can’t handle is lack of diversity in the data.
-However, even this problem can be solved.
-The fundamental cause is that the data have been discretized excessively, so the solution is to smooth it.
+Bootstrapping works well for most distributions and most statistics, but the one thing it can’t handle is lack of diversity in the data.
+Fortunately, this problem can be solved.
+The cause of the problem is that the data have been discretized excessively, so the solution is to smooth it.
 Jittering is one option.
 Another is to use kernel density estimation (KDE).

 We have used KDE several times to estimate and plot a probability density based on a sample.
 We can also use it to smooth data that have been discretized.